 Virtual Sensor Appliances

 A dedicated VM Sensor appliance is the preferred deployment option for mid to large networks where a virtualization environment is available.
-There are two formats available, Microsoft's Hyper-V, and the VMware's Open Virtualization Format (OVF) that targets vSphere, Workstation and Fusion products with compatability for other vendor solutions, like Citrix Hypervisor (formerly XenServer).
+There are two formats available, Microsoft's Hyper-V, and VMware's Open Virtualization Format (OVF) that target vSphere, Workstation, and Fusion products with compatibility for other vendor solutions, like Citrix Hypervisor (formerly XenServer).

 Appliance downloads are available in the Sensor view in the Nodeware dashboard.
 For specific deployment instructions, see other articles in this section of the knowledge base.